-Yes… we want to soak up the sun to get the goodness it gives us, but we want to do it without burning.
+Yes… we want to soak up the sun to get the health benefits it gives us, but we want to do it without burning.
 So what does safe sun exposure look like?
 Let’s look at a few things.

 #1 – We Need To Tan

 Since our bodies need Vitamin D, and our best source for Vitamin D is the sun, we need to get out in it more.

 We’re supposed to expose ourselves to the sun for a minimum of 20-30 minutes a day in order to give our bodies the chance to produce the Vitamin D it needs.
 And it’s not just we adults that need it.
 The same goes for our kids too.

 One thing to consider is that the darker our skin is, the longer we need to stay in the sun in order to get the right amount of Vitamin D. UV rays don’t penetrate darkened skin as easily as it does lighter skin so it can take a bit longer to trigger the body into producing vitamin D in these cases.
 On the other hand, red-heads and those with fair skin have less melanin in their skin which causes them to burn easy and tan less.
 That means that 20 minutes may be too long and that 10 or so may be better here.

 For the majority of people, the longer and more often we expose our skin to the sun, the more tan it will become.
 This allows us to be able to stay out in the sun longer without reddening as quickly which means we won’t need sunscreen to protect ourselves… our tan will protect us.